mzingg/oakgit/README.md

 ## Description
-This is a project is Created with the goal to implement an OAK persistence layer (Data Store). that persists the data in a local directory using the git object database.Because the Oak architecture does not provide a way to configure a new Data Store implementation, the solution has to be implemented as a JDBC driver.
+This is a project is Created with the goal to implement an OAK persistence layer (Data Store). that persists the data in a local directory using the git object database.
+Because the Oak architecture does not provide a way to configure a new Data Store implementation, the solution has to be implemented as a JDBC driver.